American Studies Courses

 Globalization and Human Rights

 Explores the processes and outcomes of globalization and analyzes basic Human Rights literature and its application to the global economy.
 Students will also discover how their daily actions and interactions impact the lives of others, particularly those in impoverished nations.
-Prerequisite: HDP 120-121, 122-123 or HDP 124-125, 126-127.
-General Education: Perspectives on Diversity, also Self &Society OR Ethics and Social Justice.
-Advanced.
+Prerequisite: HDP 120-121, 122-123 or HDP 124-125, 126-127 or HAD/PSG 121.
+General Education: Perspectives on Diversity, also Self and Society or Ethics and Social Justice.
+Advanced

 Senior Seminar in American Studies